Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/chronology-and-record/essay.md

 ### 2020

-- Google released **Noto Sans SignWriting**, the first high-visibility font implementing the official Unicode 8 SignWriting design, including the facial-diacritic approach.
+- Google released **Noto Sans SignWriting**, the first high-visibility font implementing the official Unicode SignWriting design introduced in Unicode 8.0.0, including the facial-diacritic approach.

 This mattered because it showed that a font could be produced for the official design, but it did not solve the broader compatibility, symbol-identity, and layout questions.

 ### 2026

-- Wikimedia renewed outreach after regaining Unicode Consortium membership and asked whether better Unicode support for SignWriting could be pursued together.
+- A brief Wikimedia-facing discussion showed that the Unicode issue can reappear when public-platform work runs into unresolved compatibility questions.

-That renewed outreach shows again that the Unicode issue reappears when public-platform work runs into unresolved compatibility questions.
+No further public action is anticipated in the near future from that discussion.

-It also marks a practical shift:
+The point for this release is modest:

-- the Unicode issue is no longer only historical
+- the Unicode issue is not only historical
-- it is again a live coordination question for public language infrastructure
+- future public-platform discussion should begin from the real production history rather than from a flattened story that the compatibility problem has already been solved

 ## Why this chronology matters